Julián Araujo: United States

 Araujo was eligible to play for the United States and Mexico.

 After an injury to Ayo Akinola, Araujo was named to the 2019 FIFA U-20 World Cup squad to represent the United States under-20.

 Araujo was called into the United States national soccer team by Gregg Berhalter for the January 2020 camp, but did not make an official match appearance.
 He was called up again in December 2020 for a game against El Salvador, in which he made his senior level debut.
 Araujo was named to the final 20-player United States under-23 roster for the 2020 CONCACAF Men's Olympic Qualifying Championship in March 2021.

 On 18 June 2021, Araujo was named to the preliminary 59-player USMNT roster for the 2021 CONCACAF Gold Cup but was left off the final roster on 1 July 2021.
 Berhalter cited Araujo's dual citizenship and unwillingness to become cap-tied to the USMNT.

 Mexico

 On 13 August 2021, sports media in Mexico reported that Araujo himself had filed and submitted the one-time switch to FIFA to join Mexico.
 As of 4 October 2021 FIFA officially approved Araujo's case.

 On 27 November 2021, Araujo was included in the Mexico national football team call-up by Gerardo Martino for a friendly match against Chile set to take place on 8 December.
 He was given a starting berth in Mexico's 2–2 draw, playing the full 90 minutes.
 In making his debut, Araujo became the third player in the history of the Mexico–United States rivalry in having represented both national teams alongside Martín Vásquez and Edgar Castillo.

 In the summer of 2023, Araujo was part of Mexico national team that reached 3rd-place finish at the 2023 CONCACAF Nations League Finals and won the 2023 CONCACAF Gold Cup.
+He also won the latter tournament in 2025.